blwatkins/Data-Structures-From-A-New-Perspective/3_Sorting/project.md

-# Programming Project: Sorting Objects
+# Unit 3 - Programming Project: Sorting Objects

 ## Problem
   Create an interactive visualization of sorted data using the Processing library in a Java IDE